 race.
 He was going to take a newspaper woman from St

-Louis with him, but at the last moment, her employers refused
+Louis with him, but at the last moment, her employers

-woman to take her place, saying he could
+newspaper woman to take her place, saying he could

 suspend a curtain to divide the basket into two

 compartments.
 Otherwise, he would just fly by himself.

-Berry flew the balloon 25 times in 1909 and took a woman with
+Berry flew the balloon 25 times in 1909 and took a woman

-said "The old University City still takes me into the clouds
+He said "The old University City still takes me into the clouds

 notwithstanding it leaks like a sieve."